Calls for Art

 Annual Call for Art

 Shows in the Front & Center Galleries are scheduled via an annual Call for Art.
-The next Call for Art will occur during the summer of 2026 for exhibitions that will be scheduled in 2027 and early 2028.
-To be notified when future calls happen, sign up for MAC’s electronic newsletter here.
+To be notified about future Calls for Art, sign up for MAC’s electronic newsletter here.

 Additional information: